 When the dough has risen, preheat the oven to 180C and bake for anywhere between 15 and 30 minutes, depending on your oven.
 Once you start smelling the scent of the babà baking, you should have a look.
 If it is golden and firm, then it is ready.
 Turn off the oven and let the cake stay in for another 5-8 minutes.
 Remember, you will douse the babà with syrup, so it needs to be quite dry.

 Take it out of the oven and let it cool completely in its dish/pan.
 Once the cake pan has cooled, place the babà on a cooling rack.

 While you are waiting for the babà to bake, prepare the syrup.
 Place the water, sugar and peels into a medium sized saucepan and let it come to a boil.
 Lower to minimum and ensure the sugar has fully melted.
 Let the water mixture cool completely before mixing in the rum.

 Once the babà has completely cooled on the cooling rack (and this can be overnight), place it back into its mould (head down, bottom up, if you will).
 Poke little holes in the base with a toothpick or skewer (that go all the way through).
-Strain the rum syrup through a five sieve and reserve the orange and lemon peels.
+Strain the rum syrup through a fine sieve and reserve the orange and lemon peels.
 You will reuse these when you make the simple sugar and water syrup (without rum).
-Strain this syrup and reserve in case the babà needs more moisture upon serving.
+You will also strain the simple sugar and water syrup and reserve it in case the babà needs more moisture upon serving.
 If you have a spray bottle, that would be perfect.